PeterZs/SAN/README.md

 - In 300W-Style and AFLW-Style directories, the `Original` sub-directory contains the original images from [300-W](https://ibug.doc.ic.ac.uk/resources/300-W/) and [AFLW](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/)
 <img src="cache_data/cache/dataset.jpg" width="480">
 Figure 1.
 Our 300W-Style and AFLW-Style datasets.
 There are four styles, original, sketch, light, and gray.

-# The Core Codes will come soon before 1st June.

 ### Generate lists for training and evaluation
 ```